Walnut Valley FAQ

 At this point the approximate wait time for each breed is,

 These numbers are approximate and can vary significantly based on the many variables in our puppy life.
 We only breed our females if they are healthy and ready for pregnancy.
 Even then, there is no guarantee that they will have puppies, or how many they have if they do get pregnant.
-See more on our Reservation Page.

 How Does the Puppy Selection Work?

+We have a waitlist for those that are wanting future puppies.
+Our waitlist people get first chance at each new litter of puppies.
+Only after we went through the waitlist do the remaining puppies become available to anyone else.
 When you place a deposit for a future litter your name is placed on the list on a "first come, first pick" basis.
 When puppies come, we update the website within a few days with details of the litter.
 We take pictures of the puppies when they are several days old, at 3 weeks old, and then again when they're 5 weeks old.
 Once the puppies are 5 weeks old we will take updated pictures and videos of each puppy and then start on top of the Reservation List and let people pick out their puppies.
 We can help you with your decision by taking videos and/or via a FaceTime call.
 (If you would like to see the litter before making a decision, you will have to visit the puppies when they're between 4 and 5 weeks old) Once it's your turn to pick, you can choose an available puppy OR decide to skip your turn for that litter and wait for a subsequent litter, at which time you would likely have a higher pick.

 We will be contacting you (usually via text) when your turn is getting close and if you choose to pass we will then move onto the next person(s).
 It is imperative that you respond within 4 hours after being notified of an available puppy of your interest.
 Otherwise, we will have to keep moving down our list.
 We ask that you keep an eye on our website as well as our Facebook and Instagram pages for current and upcoming litters.
 If you don't respond to our text and/or email notification of currently available puppies then we assume you will want to wait.
 In such a case we will hold your spot on the Reservation List and continue moving down the list to others waiting on their turn.